Home

 For Y-DNA testing you need to pick how many markers to test.
 Additional markers increase the resolution of your test results—but at a higher cost.
 For most people 37 or 67 markers is a good choice.
 You can upgrade to more markers later, if needed.

-For mtDNA testing you can test the HVR1 region only or both HVR1 and HVR2.
-If you’re hoping to find a match for genealogy purposes, you should test both regions.
+For mtDNA testing you can test just the HVR1 and HVR2 regions to determine your maternal haplotype.
+If you’re hoping to find a match for genealogy purposes, you should order the full sequence mitochondrial test, which is only offered by Family Tree DNA.

 STEP 4: COLLECT YOUR DNA SAMPLE

 Once you have placed your order for any kind of family tree DNA testing, the lab will send you a home DNA test kit.
-FTDNA uses a DNA swab to collect cells from inside your cheek.
-23andMe, which only offers the autosomal test, provides a tube for collecting saliva.
+FTDNA and MyHeritage use a DNA swab to collect cells from inside your cheek.
+Other labs use a tube for collecting saliva.
 Either way it’s easy and painless.
 But follow the directions carefully to ensure a good sample.
 You can get a replacement kit, if you need a re-test.
 But you will lose weeks of time in the process.

-Be sure to sign the FTDNA release form that lets the lab notify all parties whenever you match people in their database.
-23andMe's medical data requires extremely tight privacy, so contacting people you match is more complex and often less fruitful.
+At Family Tree DNA be sure to sign the release form that lets the lab notify all parties of match names and email addresses whenever you match people in their database.
+Other companies will force you to request contact through their internal system.

 STEP 5: REVIEW YOUR RESULTS